CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex7.md

 In this exercise, we will simulate an on-premises connection to the internal web application.
 To do this, we will first set up another Virtual Network in a separate Azure region followed by the Site-to-Site connection of the 2 Virtual Networks Finally, we will set up a virtual machine in the new Virtual Network to simulate on-premises connectivity to the internal load-balancer.

+## Lab objectives

+In this lab, you will perform following tasks:

+- Create OnPrem Virtual Network
+- Configure gateway subnets for on premise Virtual Network
+- Create the first gateway
+- Create the second gateway
+- Connect the gateways

+## Estimated timing: 80 minutes

 ### Task 1: Create OnPrem Virtual Network

 1. In the search bar of the Azure portal, type **Virtual network (1)**.
 From the search results, select **Virtual network (2)**.